 We aim to respond to requests within 7 working days wherever possible.

 Each year, the Mayor supports chosen charities and organises a number of events to help raise money for these charities.
-This year the Mayor has chosen to support Nottingham Hospitals Charity, with all proceeds raised going to the Nottingham City Hospital Trent Cardiac Unit.

 Full details about the Mayor's planned charity events are available by visiting the Charities Page.

 In 1977 the Council was granted Borough status and the first Mayor was elected.
 Since being granted Borough status in 1977, there have been 47 Mayors in office including the current Mayor, Councillor Teresa Cullen.

 If you'd like to know more about Broxtowe's Mayoral history, you can view a list of all of our past mayors. (.csv) (1.41KB) (Opens in a New Window)